 Figure 8.
 Percentage of participants who were satisfied with the loudness and the sound quality of their own voice, immediately after being fitted with Signia AX with Own Voice Processing 2.0.
 The fittings were done with closed power domes.

-After the fitting, the participants also answered questions regarding the perception of the experimenter's speech, i.e. speech in quiet.
+The participants also answered questions regarding the perception of the experimenter's speech, i.e. speech in quiet.
 The answers were aggregated in three domains: Loudness, sound quality and speech intelligibility.
 The observed mean ratings of the three domains were 9.1, 9.0 and 9.7, respectively, with 76%, 88% and 94% of the individual ratings being above 8 on the 10-point scale.
 Thus, the ratings indicated an excellent first impression of the speech processing offered by Signia AX- in this case, with ratings conducted in a low-reverberant fitting room, obviously without the influence of the new features, Auto EchoShield and Own Voice Processing 2.0, but driven by the basic processing offered by the AX platform.
 These findings suggest that in a relatively common listening situation, listening to one person talking in a quiet place, Signia AX provides outstanding immediate self-reported benefit.

 The Auto EchoShield feature implemented in Signia AX was assessed both in the lab and in real-world listening.
 The lab results showed that the audible effects are strong, providing a significant reduction of the perceived reverberation in a church environment.
 Even though the speech clarity provided by the two other test hearing aids, to which Signia AX was compared, was rated quite highly by the participants, Signia AX with Auto EchoShield was able to further increase the perceived speech clarity to a remarkably high level.